 Description: Used to contain Interconnect Models

-Sub-Params: Manufacturer, Description

-Usage Rules: [Interconnect Model Set] has a single argument, which is the name of the associated Interconnect Model Set.
+Usage Rules: [Interconnect Model Set] has a single argument, which is the name of the Interconnect Model Set.
 The length of the Interconnect Model Set name shall not exceed 40 characters in length.
 Blank characters are not allowed.
 The [Interconnect Model Set]/[End Interconnect Model Set] keyword pair is hierarchically equivalent in scope to [Component] and [Model].

-The section under the [Interconnect Model Set] keyword may contain a Manufacturer and Description and shall contain one or more Interconnect Models.
+The section under the [Interconnect Model Set] keyword may contain a [Manufacturer] keyword section and [Description] keyword section and shall contain one or more Interconnect Models.
 See the section [Interconnect Model] for a description of the content of each Interconnect Model.

-Manufacturer rules:

-This optional subparameter specifies the name of the interconnect’s manufacturer.
-The length of the manufacturer’s name shall not exceed 40 characters.
-Blank characters are permitted.

-Description rules:

-This optional subparameter provides a concise yet easily human-readable description of what the Interconnect Model represents.
-The description shall be fewer than 60 characters in length, shall fit on a single line, and may contain spaces.

 Example: